 This line is established as a means to connecting Miami county residents to local health and human services resources.
 The goal is to promote all resources and to reduce health inequities that arise from lack of awareness.
 Approximately 60 agencies are promoted.
 The 211 line and website are fully operational 24 hours a day, 7 days a week for residents of Miami County.
 Troy Hospital supports the funding maintenance of this hotline.

+Kettering Health Troy offered $5,000 in year 2022 toward the 2-1-1 line of Miami County.

 Miami County Community Coalition

 Troy Hospital is a new resident to Miami County and is steadfast in its exploration of community partners and relationship-building to promote meaningful change in the community.
 The president of Troy Hospital will join other leaders from interested organizations in Miami County to meet and establish goals, as well as the development of actionable plans to serve the community.
 Participants currently include The Troy Foundation, Health Partners Free Clinic, Upper Valley Medical Center and Public Health Miami County, among others.

+The Coalition never formed due to changes in leadership.

 Trauma Response Training